DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/intro/features.md

 - High availability architecture

-    It supports master-slave hot backup architecture, flexibly meets various availability requirements, and its stable and reliable performance far exceeds the industry average.
+    It supports active/standby hot backup architecture, flexibly meets various availability requirements, and its stable and reliable performance far exceeds the industry average.

 - Rapid deployment

-    Instances can be quickly deployed online, and the graphical interface is easy to operate, which saves the work of self-built databases such as procurement, deployment, and configuration, shortens the project cycle, and helps businesses go online quickly.
+    Instances can be quickly deployed online, and the graphical interface is easy to operate, which improves the efficiency of self-built databases including procurement, deployment, and configuration, shortens the project cycle, and helps businesses go online quickly.

 - Ensure data security

     Based on real-time copy technology, it adapts to public cloud, hybrid cloud and private cloud, and strictly controls accounts to ensure data security.

-- lower cost
+- Lower cost

     The required resources can be activated in real time according to business needs, and there is no need to purchase high-cost hardware at the initial stage of business, effectively reducing initial asset investment and avoiding waste of idle resources.

 - Autoscaling

     Database resources can be scaled automatically according to your business pressure to meet the needs of database performance and storage space in different business stages.

 - Automatic operation and maintenance